 Failed Termination

-In October 2009, Holly discovered she was five weeks pregnant.
-She had been taking the oral contraceptive pill, and her and her husband had not planned to have another baby.
-They already had two children, and at 36 years old Holly felt her family was complete.
-She took the decision to terminate the pregnancy, and was referred to the local hospital’s Pregnancy Advisory Clinic.
+When Holly discovered she was five weeks pregnant, she was surprised as she had been taking the oral contraceptive pill, and she and her husband had not planned to have another baby.
+They took the decision to terminate the pregnancy, and Holly was referred to the local hospital's Pregnancy Advisory Clinic.

-On 30th October Holly returned to the hospital where a suction termination was carried out under general anaesthetic.
-As with a successful termination, blood loss was stated to be ‘moderate’, and Holly was discharged later that day.
+Holly returned to the hospital a week later where a suction termination was carried out under general anaesthetic.
+As with a successful termination, blood loss was stated to be 'moderate', and Holly was discharged later that day.

 One month later, however, Holly returned to her GP concerned about a bulge on the left side of her lower abdomen.
 Furthermore, she had not had a period since the termination.
 Holly’s GP made a diagnosis of a ventral hernia, and referred her to a surgical department.